camrev/camrev.github.io/_pages/about.md

 My research focuses on how international trade shapes policies, markets and firms.

-You can contact me at camille.reverdy@graduateinsitute.ch
+You can contact me at camille.reverdy@graduateinstitute.ch

 Education
 ======